 Tama Zoological Park is the highest-rated place to visit in Hachiōji, Tokyo right now.

-The largest category is temples, with 265 places to explore.
+The largest category is parks, with 527 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.